Yuanyuan4666/A2A/draft-yang-nmrg-a2a-nm.md

 within the service orchestrator can provide registry database for other service agents within the network controller to register its location.

-The interaction in the multi-agent communication deployment scenario can be break down into:
+The interaction in the multi-agent communication deployment scenario can be broken down into:

 - *AI Agent to Agent interaction*